 Leiden is known for having a special Christmas market as it’s a floating Christmas market that goes on top of Leiden’s stunning Nieuwe Rijn canal.
 In case you’re not familiar with Leiden, Leiden is easily one of the charming cities in the Netherlands with its picturesque canals and stunning canal houses.
 Just imagine them all lit up!

 In this Christmas market, you’ll find more than 75 adorable stalls that you can enjoy from December 14th until Christmas.
-If you’ll be busy during the holiday season, don’t worry: you can’t visit this Christmas market on the second day of Christmas.
+If you’ll be busy during the holiday season, don’t worry: you can’t visit this Christmas market on the first day of Christmas.
 This floating Christmas market is a foodie’s paradise with numerous stands for food and drinks that aren’t just your standard gluhwein and

 Dordrecht has the largest Christmas market in the Netherlands.
 In case you are not familiar with Dordrecht, this stunning city in South Holland is known as the “Venice of Holland.”
 Although the Christmas market here goes on a considerably shorter period than some other Dutch Christmas markets, the Dordrecht markt has more than 300 stalls, sing-a-longs, and entertainment for all ages.

 The entire city center is taken over by stalls, so don’t miss this chance to see Dordrecht during this festive time.
 The Dordrecht Christmas market will be between December 13th and December 15th for 2019.
 (The market will be open until